glennr/blog-old/_posts/2015-07-08-neuroevolution-with-mario.md

 ### Restarting MarI/O

+MarI/O saves the genomes of a given generation in a .pool file.
 The current generation being evaluated is saved in temp.pool.
+After each generation, a new .pool file will be saved, prefixed with the generation number.

 If your computer melts, and you need to restart MarI/O;

-  1. Rename temp.pool to DP1.state.pool
-  1. In the MarI/O 'Fitness' window, load the DP1.state.pool
-  1. MarI/O should resume evaluating the latest generation.

-MarI/O saves the genomes of a given generation in a .pool file.
-After each generation, a new .pool file will be saved, prefixed with the generation number.
-To resume from a specific generation;

   1. Delete temp.pool
   1. Copy the desired generation .pool file to DP1.state.pool